-Training Subject Standard of Performance Instructor emergency response team according to the role/concepts and planning given in the emergency response plan.
-Management System Training Basic Training Advanced Training Continuous Training The Participant explains the concepts for basic and advanced management system training, is able to define objectives of a general or actuality based kind, or, according to the managerial role, practices both types of such training.
-Record Keeping Record Keeping and Archiving The Participant designs a system for record keeping and archiving, respecting all requirements (i.e. storage periods, etc.) and is able to run it smoothly.
-Contracting and Leasing Contracting and Monitoring of Contractors Leasing Code-Share Agreement The Participant fully understands the concept of contracting and sub-contracting and the processes required for monitoring (auditing/inspecting).
+Standard of Performance Instructor role/concepts and planning given in the emergency response plan.
+Basic TrainingAdvanced TrainingContinuous Training The Participant explains the concepts for basic and advanced management system training, is able to define objectives of a general or actuality based kind, or, according to the managerial role, practices both types of such training.
+Record Keeping and Archiving The Participant designs a system for record keeping and archiving, respecting all requirements (i.e. storage periods, etc.) and is able to run it smoothly.
+Contracting and Monitoring of Contractors Leasing Code-Share Agreement The Participant fully understands the concept of contracting and sub-contracting and the processes required for monitoring (auditing/inspecting).
 The leasing concepts and contracts are understood and correctly applied, as well as code-share agreements.
+Advanced Training Continuous Training Record Keeping and Archiving Contracting and Monitoring of Contractors Leasing Basic Training Advanced Training Continuous Training Record Keeping and Archiving Contracting and Monitoring of Contractors Leasing Code-Share Agreement Basic Training role/concepts and planning given in the emergency response plan.
+The Participant explains the concepts for basic and advanced management system training, is able to define objectives of a general or actuality based kind, or, according to the managerial role, practices both types of such training.
+The Participant designs a system for record keeping and archiving, respecting all requirements (i.e. storage periods, etc.) and is able to run it smoothly.
+The Participant fully understands the concept of contracting and sub-contracting and the processes required for monitoring (auditing/inspecting).
+The leasing concepts and contracts are understood and correctly applied, as well as

-13.4 CA / IN EVALUATION METHOD MS CL TOPIC ORO.GEN.200 LEGAL REFERENCE ORA.GEN.200 ORO.GEN.210 ORA.GEN.210 13-OMM09 CL ChOM CH OMM, Chapter 9 MANUAL REFERENCE 9.X "Manageme nt System Contin uous Training"
+13.4 Contin uous Managen nent System T raining CA / IN EVALUATION METHOD MS CL TOPIC ORO.GEN.200 LEGAL REFERENCE ORA.GEN.200 ORO.GEN.210 ORA.GEN.210 CAMO.A.305 13-OMM09-020 CL ChOM ChSeqNo.
+OMM, Chapter 9.X "Management System Continuous Training" MANUAL REFERENCE

-□ Is there a Continuous Management System Training defined?

-□ Is the Continuous Management System Training based on a systematic analysis of factual data and results derived from the Safety Management, Compliance Management, Reporting- and Feedback System and Management Evaluation?
+Is there a Continuous Management System Training defined?
+Is the Continuous Management System Training based on a systematic analysis of factual data and results derived from the Safety Management, Compliance Management, Reporting- and Feedback System and Management Evaluation?